 Altum Health is closely following directives from the Ministry of Health, UHN, Public Health, and the Federal government to safely operate with in-person activity at our sites.

 This page was updated on October 15th, 2021.

 Altum Health’s mission is to provide “The Right Care.
-Always.” no matter the circumstances.
+Always”, no matter the circumstances.
 The current circumstances surrounding COVID-19 continue to evolve.
-As businesses begin to reopen, we want to ensure our commitment to providing the Right Care is communicated clearly.
+We want to ensure our commitment to providing the Right Care is clearly communicated.

 The highest possible standards for health, safety, and cleanliness are always a top priority.
 At UHN, these standards are in place to keep everyone safe.
 To ensure your personal safety, and that of others, we have compiled a detailed list of what you can expect arriving at one of our clinic locations.

-- At the time of your reminder call, you can expect our customer service representatives to ask you a series of standard screening questions over the phone.
-If you are experiencing symptoms prior to your appointment, please inform your referral specialist.
+If you are experiencing symptoms prior to your appointment, please inform our team.
 It is important that you do not come into the clinic if you are experiencing COVID-19 symptoms.

-- Upon arriving at the clinic, our entrance screening staff will greet you and kindly ask you to wash your hands.
-Once your hands are washed, you will be provided with a mask.
+- Upon arriving at the clinic, our entrance screening staff will greet you and kindly ask you to sanitize your hands.
+Once your hands are sanitized, you will be provided with a mask.
 Our staff will explain how to put on your mask and will verbally guide you if you have questions or difficulty adjusting the mask.
-With your mask safely on, we will once again ask that you wash your hands.
+With your mask safely on, we will once again ask that you sanitize your hands.

 - Each patient is provided with one mask per day.

 - If you are already wearing a mask, our staff will check to ensure it is effective.
 If there are any issues or safety concerns with your mask, you will be provided with a new one to replace your own.
 Remember that the mask is only effective if it is covering both your nose and mouth at all times.